codepo8/developer-advocacy-handbook/get-speaking-opportunities.md

 also expecting a professional surrounding.

-Having all this information out of the way and available as a simple link for copy + paste, the only thing left a conference organiser who chose you will have to do is to sort out the date and get a title and abstract of your talk.
+Having all this information out of the way and available as a simple link for copy and paste, the only thing left a conference organiser who chose you will have to do is to sort out the date and get a title and abstract of your talk.
 This might not seem a lot, but having to chase this information with even only 10 presenters at your event really eats